oceanypt/LLM-self-eval/README.md

 ## :blue_book: Introduction

-Currently, there are more and more open-sourced and not open-sourced instruction-following models, such as ChatGPT, GPT-4, Claude, Bard, Vicuna, Alpaca, etc. These models are fine-tuned on pre-trained large language models such as GPT-3 and LLaMA, with instructions labeled by humans or distilled from larger models (e.g., ChatGPT).
+Currently, there are more and more open-sourced and closed instruction-following models, such as ChatGPT, GPT-4, Claude, Bard, Vicuna, Alpaca, etc.

 How to evaluate these models becomes an issue and attracts more attention recently.
 Evaluating the outputs from these instruction-following models is not easy, since the outputs of the models are open-ended and actually there are no gold answers.